 The IHG Premier Credit Card has no foreign transaction fees, so it’s a good card for purchases abroad.
 That’s especially true when staying at IHG properties abroad, as well as for dining and commuting outside the US.

 Every year on your account anniversary you get a free night certificate, valid at any property costing up to 40,000 points per night.
 This will be issued shortly after your anniversary and is valid for 12 months.

-This covers over 95% of IHG properties worldwide (here’s a list of excluded properties), and I’ve consistently gotten outsized value with this.
-For example, I’ve now twice in a row redeemed it at hotels that would have cost $300+ for one night if paying cash.
+This covers a vast majority of IHG properties worldwide, and I’ve consistently gotten outsized value with this.
+For example, I’ve now twice in a row redeemed it at hotels that would have cost $250+ for one night if paying cash.